sbooten0002/CS430_MachineLearning/README.md

 3. Type `git push origin main`, to push file onto the "cloud" github.
 4. Type `git status`, just to double check your project is added onto git hub.

+---
+## Installing a Package
+- Go to terminal
+    - select conda.
+- Select the enviroment I want it in
+- Type `conda install <package>

+---
+## Creating an Enviroment
+- `ctrl + shift + p`
+    - opens menu where I can change the lang I want to work on or enviroment.
+    - W/ commands
+    1. scroll down to "pyton select inter"
+    2. Then select the enviroment I want
+---

+## Running a .py file
+- Save file with .py